zpq/yytSpider/README.md

 # yytSpider
-a sinple spider for practise
+a simple spider for practise